-BeakBox is a fun source of cognitive stimulation for your bird so learning how to play with a new toy might take some time.
-Please, be patient and let your bird get used to the BeakBox.
+BeakBox is a fun source of cognitive stimulation for your parrots so learning how to play with a new toy might take some time.
+Please, be patient and let your parrots get used to the BeakBox.

 2. Show how it is done

 Let your parrot see you setting up the BeakBox and testing it.
 Reach into the cage and press the lever multiple times to help your bird associate toy interaction with music.

 Remember that you are not trying to teach them how to skip and play songs, this is something they will pick up as they use the toy themselves.
 You are simply showing them that this new hunk of metal is worth investigating, experimenting, and playing with!

 3. Customise your tunes

 With the BeakBox, you can load your parrot's favourite tunes, whistles, or bird calls onto the microSD card - this will help catch your parrot's attention.
 Don’t play loud, low-pitched, or booming sounds as they might distress your parrots, and always check that your parrots enjoy the tunes before leaving them alone with the BeakBox.